-- Contact the Center for Congregations (follow this link to find the office nearest you http://centerforcongregations.org/page/contact-information or call 866-307-2381) and speak with a resource consultant to arrange an appointment.
-If, after conversation, your idea appears to fit the Resource Grant criteria, you would continue to the next step of the process.
+- Contact the Center for Congregations (find the office nearest you http://centerforcongregations.org/page/contact-information or call 866-307-2318) and speak with a resource consultant to arrange an appointment.
+If, after conversation, your idea appears to fit the Resource Grant criteria, you will continue to the next step of the process.

-- The resource consultant will give you an electronic copy of the application form and discuss it with you.
+- The resource consultant will give you the grant application form and discuss it with you.

-- You submit an electronic draft of the application to your resource consultant.
+- You submit a draft of the application to your resource consultant.

 - He or she reviews your draft and offers suggestions for strengthening the proposal.
 Steps 3 and 4 may be repeated a number of times.
 We encourage you to stay in touch with your resource consultant throughout this process.
 She or he will be happy to work with you to ensure a strong application.

 - When your resource consultant deems the application ready for submission, you will be asked to submit a final copy with signatures and all supporting documents.
-For planning purposes, please note that the material must be received by the last day of the month before you wish to have your grant application formally considered.
+Please note that the material must be received by the first day of the month in which you wish to have your grant application formally considered.
 Decisions on grants are made the third Tuesday of each month, except December.

 Q Who is eligible for a Resource Grant?

-A An Indiana congregation is eligible if it can show:
+A Your Indiana congregation is eligible if you can show:

-- how the request fits the congregation's mission or priorities.
+- how the grant request fits your congregation’s mission or priorities.

-- how the resource and project will strengthen the congregation's mission and work into the future.
+- how the resource and project will strengthen your congregation’s mission and work into the future.

-- that a variety of congregational leaders (clergy, staff, laity) within the congregation have talked about this project and agree that it is a need.
+- that a variety of congregational leaders (clergy, staff, laity) have talked about this project and agree that it is a need.

-- that the completed grant application is endorsed by the senior clergy leader and the chair of the congregation's governing board or council.
+- that the completed grant application is endorsed by the senior clergy leader and the chair of your congregation’s governing board or council.

-- how it intends to provide matching funds.
+- how you intend to provide matching funds.

-- that it is considered a congregation according to the IRS.
+- that you are considered a congregation according to the IRS.

-Q Are there items a Resource Grant does not fund?
+Q Are there items a Resource Grant doesn’t fund?